 In my opinion, emotional intimacy is just as important as physical intimacy!

 Emotional intimacy is the enjoyment and exercise of that unique bond (of unfettered communication, courageous vulnerability, and a brave sense of adventure) that you share with your partner on an emotional level.
-It creates an authentic relationship where you are able to share everything with each other.
-It allows for a deeper respect for each other, where you value each other’s opinions and thoughts.
+It creates an authentic relationship where you can share everything.
+It fosters a more profound respect for one another, where you value each other’s opinions and thoughts.

-When we engage in genuine emotional intimacy with our partners we find ourselves become more realistic in our expectations of each other; because we become more deeply aware of each other’s limitations and conscious of our need to support the other.
+When we engage in genuine emotional intimacy with our partners, we find ourselves becoming more about our ex for the other, because we become more deeply aware of each other’s limitations and more conscious of our need to support the other.

 Physical Intimacy –